 Depending on the size of your business, there are different kinds of loyalty programs that you can run.

 Some involve point systems, others include referral rewards, and others incorporate unique ideas.
+Explore the options and think about what would make sense for your business.

-6. Overlooking Individual Preferences
+6. Overlooking individual preferences

-Relationship-building with loyal customers should be a carefully crafted experience
+Relationship-building with loyal customers should be a carefully crafted experience.

 One of the reasons that people remain loyal to particular businesses is because employees get to know them, take the time to learn about their preferences, etc.

 Companies that want to retain loyal customers should consciously remember people and what they look for.
+Therefore, you should be sure to avoid the following:

-• Ignoring personalized experiences.
+- Ignoring personalized experiences.
 When a regular customer walks into the store, take the time to greet them by name.

 Try to recall a previous conversation, whether about purchases or something personal.
-If you treat regulars like strangers, you will become another store to them, and they may start taking their business elsewhere.
+If you treat regulars like strangers, you will become another store to them, and they may start taking their business elsewhere. - Lack of customization or personalization.
+Just as you should treat regulars with special care on an interpersonal level, so too should you personalize their shopping or service experiences.

 Pay attention to the things that your loyal customers tend to want, and mention them upfront.
 If not, they will start to feel like they are repeating themselves unnecessarily and will become disenchanted with the experience of dealing with your business.

 Getting the right Customer Relations Management system can be very useful in helping you keep track of your customer preferences.
+A reliable CRM system will store customer data, transactions, and queries.

-7. Lack of Innovation
+7. Lack of innovation

 Finally, you should keep on top of the trends in your industry.
 Even if you have a cadre of loyal customers, they will eventually become bored if you do not innovate to keep up with the times.

 If you run a medical practice and fail to keep up with the trends in new equipment, your patients will surely turn elsewhere.
+Similarly, any product or service will constantly evolve standards and emerging trends.

 Do your best to research the industry regularly and attend forums and events to help you grow and innovate.